Here’s how to notate tempo markings using the Soundslice editor.

-You could, but you shouldn’t.
+You could indeed use inner or outer text, but you shouldn’t.
 It’s always better for the system to “know” that a given piece of text is a tempo.
 This will improve things like MusicXML export.

 If I use the “Guess from syncpoints” feature, then later change my syncpoints, does the tempo marking get updated automatically?